loda-lang/loda-programs/programs/oeis/list3.md

 * [A313729](http://oeis.org/A313729) ([L19 program](313/A313729.asm)): Coordination sequence Gal.6.134.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313730](http://oeis.org/A313730) ([L15 program](313/A313730.asm)): Coordination sequence Gal.6.234.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313738](http://oeis.org/A313738) ([L23 program](313/A313738.asm)): Coordination sequence Gal.6.158.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313739](http://oeis.org/A313739) ([L115 program](313/A313739.asm)): Coordination sequence Gal.6.159.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313746](http://oeis.org/A313746) ([L15 program](313/A313746.asm)): Coordination sequence Gal.5.113.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313752](http://oeis.org/A313752) ([L40 program](313/A313752.asm)): Coordination sequence Gal.5.300.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313753](http://oeis.org/A313753) ([L40 program](313/A313753.asm)): Coordination sequence Gal.6.253.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.